 3D printing technology: there are a range of technologies within 3D printing, which we explain in our free 3D printing eBook.
 Do you prioritize cheap part printing, or extremely detailed surface quality?
 These will determine which technology you need, and therefore which industrial 3D printer to buy.

 Materials to print: are you looking to 3D print polymers like PLA, ABS or Nylon?
 If so, you have options between FDM (all 3), or SLS (Nylon).
 If you’re looking to 3D print metal materials such as aluminium or titanium, you’ll have to buy a DMLS, EBM, Binder Jetting or other type of metal 3D printer.

 Does it require a trained operator: expensive, complex and high-quality industrial 3D printers often require a skilled operator to ensure the printing process goes smoothly and the correct temperatures are maintained.
 This adds to costs but may be necessary for your prototyping, and is something to keep in mind.

 Resolution: different 3D printers have different levels of accuracy, precision and resolution.
-Resin 3D printers are more accurate than FDM 3D printers, and material jetting printers have some of the best resolutions of any industrial 3D printer available on the market today.
+Resin 3D printers are more accurate than FDM 3D printers, and material jetting printers have some of the highest resolutions of any industrial 3D printer available on the market today.